 As a Strategic Project Management Consultant, one of the first things I look for when approaching a project is strategic alignment.
 This means that the project goals and objectives align directly with the larger business goals and objectives of the organization.
-When I find a project tha is not aligned, I first try to understand why.
+When I find a project that is not aligned, I first try to understand why.
 After that, I assess the implications and highlight the associated risks for discussion and reporting.
 Ideally, company projects should be the outcome of the strategic planning process.
 Unfortunately, many businesses overlook the strategic planning process.
-Some may do not have the time or skills to embrace the process.
-On the other hand, others may not see the value or may not understand How Strategic Planning Helps to Streamline Your Business. or Why Strategic Planning is a Smart Business Plan.
+Some may not have the time or skills to embrace the process.
+On the other hand, others may not see the value or may not understand How Strategic Planning Helps to Streamline Your Business or Why Strategic Planning is a Smart Business Plan.

 The word “strategy” is widely used in business today.
 As a result, sometimes I think it’s actually being overused.
 In addition, I often consider why so many people fail to properly execute their strategy and here’s an interesting perspective!
 Although approximately 65 percent of businesses know their intended strategy, only about 10 percent of them successfully execute them.
 This can be attributed to the fact that many businesses don’t consider strategic alignment in their business planning process.
 For instance, I have found that many simply embark on their business planning process without fully understanding how it affects the planning process as a whole, or how to integrate their strategy at every step of the process.
 In other words, many strategy managers are not fully aware of what strategic alignment means.

 Strategic alignment involves linking a company’s business environment and strategy with its resources (including people skills and tools) and structure.
 It refers to a state where an organization’s strategies align internally and externally, with its users, marketplace, and customers.